opensource-observer/oso/apps/docs/blog/2024-10-24-rf5-ballot-box/index.md

 - Understanding Optimism Codebase: 71K OP in RF5 (vs 29K OP in RF3)
 - OPcity stack: 63K OP in RF5 (vs 25K OP in RF3)

-However, the most effective strategy was for larger projects to break up their contributions into smaller pieces:
+Larger projects that broke up their contributions into smaller, discrete applications also saw an increase in their funding.
+For example:

-- Nethermind: 438K OP for two contributions in RF5 (vs 248K in RF3)
+- Nethermind: 438K OP for two applications in RF5 (vs 248K in RF3)
-- libp2p: 384K OP for four contributions in RF5 (vs 298K in RF3)
+- libp2p: 384K OP for four applications in RF5 (vs 298K in RF3)
-- Upnode: 285K OP for three contributions in RF5 (vs 62K in RF3)
+- Upnode: 285K OP for three applications in RF5 (vs 62K in RF3)

-Without commenting on the question of whether smaller teams are more deserving of funding, this is a predictable outcome of a flatter distribution curve.
+Without commenting on the question of whether smaller or more modular teams are more deserving of funding, this is a predictable outcome of a flatter distribution curve.
 The reward function is a game, and players will optimize for it.

 ### We get flat distributions when voters vote for them

 While there may be aspects of the application process and voting UI that influence the shape of the distribution, the voters themselves are the primary drivers of the distribution curve.
 The RF5 distribution was flatter than previous rounds because voters voted for it to be that way.

-Out of the 111 voters, 80% allocated funding to every project in their assigned category, and half of them had a simulated allocation of at least 15K OP for every project in their category.
+Out of the 111 voters, 80% allocated funding to every project in their assigned category.
+Half of voters allocated at least 15K OP to _every project_ in their category.
 Again, by contrast, the median project in RF4 received 13K OP.

 Only 26% of voters gave more than 12.5% to any one project in their category.

-We can quantify this by calculating the coefficient of variation (CV) in the votes cast by each voter.
+We can quantify vote variance by calculating the [coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) (CV) in the votes cast by each voter.
 A low CV indicates a voter believed every project deserved a similar allocation, while a high CV suggests more polarized voting behavior (favoring certain projects heavily).
 Below, we illustrate the difference between flatter and steeper distributions with two example voters.

 ![](./08-cv-low.png)
 ![](./08-cv-high.png)